IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 ### Development pipeline

-The application development pipeline definition supporting various workflows.
+The development pipeline definition supporting various workflows.
 The [azure-pipelines.yml](azure-pipelines.yml) supports:

 * automated [build pipelines for feature branches](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#pipeline-build-of-feature-branches) with a clone and build stage,
 * the [basic pipeline](https://ibm.github.io/z-devops-acceleration-program/docs/branching-model-supporting-pipeline#the-basic-build-pipeline-for-main-epic-and-release-branches) when changes are merged into the branch `main` and